Anthony-Nolan/Atlas/README_ManualTesting.md

       export record from the local verification database, and start from scratch.

 ### Searching
-Note: at present, the framework is hard-coded to only run five locus (A,B,C,DQB1,DRB1) search requests, allowing up to 2 mismatches at any position in the donor's HLA.
-No scoring is requested.
+Note: at present, the framework is hard-coded to only run five locus (A,B,C,DQB1,DRB1) search requests.

 #### Send Search Requests
-- The last part of verification data generation involves sending search requests to the test environment;
-  one for each test patient within the specified test harness.
+- The last part of verification data generation involves sending search requests to the test environment for each test patient within the specified test harness.
 - This involves launching the verification functions app, and invoking the http-triggered function, `SendVerificationSearchRequests`.
   - This takes in the ID of a completed test harness (see Swagger UI for request model).
   - It will return a verification run ID.